 Zachary Walker completed a Bachelor of Arts Degree in Political Science and a Masters Degree in Public Administration, both from the University of Missouri.
 He began his career working as a legislative assistant in the Missouri House of Representatives and a regional planner at the Mid-Missouri Regional Planning Commission before transitioning to local government administration.
 Since that time, he served 4 years in the City of Kansas City, Missouri, including roles in the Office of Management and Budget as well as the Capital Projects Department.
-From there, he served the last four years as the Management Analyst for the City of Independence, a role he held until his appointment as Assistant City Manager for the City of Independence.
+From there, he served the last four years as the Management Analyst for the City of Independence, a role he held until his appointment as Assistant City Manager for the City of Independence in October 2015.
 Zach was appointed to the position of City Manager on October 1st, 2016.

 Lauren Palmer completed a Bachelor of Arts in Political Science from the University of Missouri- Columbia and Masters of Public Affairs from the Indiana University School of Public and Environmental Affairs in Bloomington, Indiana.
 She is a member of the Missouri City/County Management Association and received the Credential Manager designation from the International City/County Management Association (ICMA).
 Before joining the City of Independence, Lauren served as City Administrator for the City of Parkville, Missouri.
 Prior to her position in Parkville, Lauren served as Assistant City Manager for the City of Manhattan, Kansas where she held primary oversight for economic development, legislative relations, and labor relations.
 She began her career as a management intern and was promoted to Management Analyst in Des Moines, Iowa.